miberg81/urlShortnerApp/README.md

 POST to: <br />
 http://localhost:8080/redirect <br />
 with the short version (should be created earlier) <br />
-redirect to the original page using the long url <br />
+redirects to the original page using the long url <br />
 (preview response in postman to see the page preview) <br />

 Please note:<br />